Metrolinx signs $528-million deal with Bombardier rival in ‘creative’ solution

 Provincial Transportation Minister Steven Del Duca made the formal announcement Friday in midtown Toronto, near the site of the future Crosstown line that prompted the new deal.

 Metrolinx contracted with Bombardier in 2010 to provide vehicles to the Crosstown and other projects.
-Since then concerns have mounted at both the transit agency and in government that they would not come through.
+Since then, concerns have mounted at both the transit agency and in government that they would not come through.

 For subscribers: In refusing to leave, Bombardier’s Beaudoin misses a chance to do the honourable thing

-The order for 61 Alstom vehicles is officially for the Finch west and Hurontario lines.
-But the 44 earmarked for Hurontario can be re-directed to the Crosstown if needed to open the line as scheduled in 2021.
+The order for 61 Alstom vehicles is officially for LRT lines along Finch West, in the north of Toronto, and in Mississauga.
+These are expected to open after the Crosstown and some of their vehicles could be redirected to that project if needed to open the line as scheduled in 2021.

 Metrolinx is itself liable to the consortium building the Crosstown if its vehicles aren’t available when required, facing daily fines of up to $500,000.
 This is far higher than the penalties Metrolinx would get from Bombardier for late delivery, a financial threat that has been hanging over the agency.